VelvetDash/NetworksDownloader/README.md

 that would download data in parallel data and merge in proper order before passing to the browser.

 ## Implementation
+### Header Extraction
+We use `urllib2` to request the header of target url.
+In the header, there are two values that we are interested:

+`Content-Length`: Length of data stream, which is going to be split into trunks for multiple threads.

+`Accept-Range`: We use this value to confirm that the server accept partial byte ranges, so each thread can request different byte ranges.

+### Thread splitting
+With length of data that will be downloaded, we then split those bytes into threads.

+### Downloading
+For each thread, we get the data using `urllib2.urlopen`.
+The optimal chunk size is set to be 1MB.
+Data are downloaded in chunks and stored to data dictionary.

+### Merging

 ## Testing

 ## How to Run
 Download the zip file and extract it.